ianmichels/marketo-measure-learn.en/help/onboarding/marketing-role/events-marketing-using.md

 ---
-title: Using Bizible as an Events Marketer
+title: Using Marketo Measure as an Events Marketer
-description: This lesson provides a quick demonstration of how Events Marketing teams might use Bizible in their job role.
+description: This lesson provides a quick demonstration of how Events Marketing teams might use Marketo Measure in their job role.
 role: Leader, User
 level: Beginner
 doc-type: Feature Video